tims-computer-academy/mongodb/phase1.md

 You now know how to:

-* Start a new MongoDB database (`personal_archive`)
+✅ Start a new MongoDB database (`personal_archive`)<br>
-* Use `mongofiles` to upload binary files (like PDFs) into GridFS
+✅ Use `mongofiles` to upload binary files (like PDFs) into GridFS<br>
-* Inspect uploaded files and their chunks
+✅ Inspect uploaded files and their chunks<br>
-* Download a stored file from the database back to disk
+✅ Download a stored file from the database back to disk<br>
-* Add custom metadata to describe your files
+✅ Add custom metadata to describe your files<br>

+This prepares you to store, organize, and retrieve large or small files inside MongoDB — and sets the foundation for working with structured metadata in the next phases.

 ## Next Step